nimbinatus/BeginnerCodersWWCATX/meetups/objects.md

 ## Catching up on Python

 Python is a programming language.
-In its most basic form, we use variables and functions (or methods) just like in algebra.
+In its most basic form, we use variables and functions just like in algebra.
 If you can think in variables in math, you can follow Python code.
 You may find yourself looking for references a lot of the time, but the basics really are just math.

 ## What do you mean by "object"?

 An object in programming is essentially a thing that can have actions done to it.
 An object can be defined.
+An object can be used.
+An object can be assigned to another object (woah, don't go down that rabbit hole yet!).

+The main thing you need to know is that everything you see in Python code is an object.

+### Deep dive

+There are templates (or classes!) for every object baked into Python.
+There's a generic "class" object, for example, that is used to create every class.
+Look up the class for an object by calling `.__class__`.

 ## Everything is an object